 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 You should write at least 250 words.

 But it can be easily understood that no rich nation can force a talented individual to migrate there and that’s why it is a decision taken by a person.
 Skilled professionals and workers are migrating to rich nations to have a better life and better salary.
-They can easily compare the life and career prospect their home country would offer with the opportunity they will get if they move to a rich nations.
-Should not poor nations provides better facilities for those gifted and skilled people to work at home country and ensure better lifestyle?
-The political instability, insecurity, discrimination in work place are three major reasons people move to a rich nation.
+They can easily compare the life and career prospect their home country would offer with the opportunity they will get if they move to a rich nation.
+Should not poor nations provide better facilities for those gifted and skilled people to work at home country and ensure better lifestyle?
+The political instability, insecurity, discrimination in workplace are three major reasons people move to a rich nation.

-Again, rich nations are not only giving opportunity to talented individuals, they are also allowing students, labours, refuses, minors and family members of workers.
+Again, rich nations are not only giving the opportunity to talented individuals, they are also allowing students, labours refuses, minors and family members of workers.
 So from this regards, we can’t blame them that they are stealing talents from poor nations.
-Moving to better place has always been a natural trend throughout the very beginning of human existence.
+Moving to a better place has always been a natural trend throughout the very beginning of human existence.
 People always moved from one place to another to get a better place to live in.
 Moving to a better place is a tendency we have inherited from our forefathers.
-Many skilled professionals though work in rich nations do not forget their home countries in most cases.
-They are the primary revenue earners for poor nations and from this regards they are contributing towards the development of a poor country.
-It is often seen that a middle aged skilled professional often come back to his home country and contribute even more from the experience he has gathered through working in a rich nation.
+Many skilled professionals through work in rich nations do not forget their home countries in most cases.
+They are the primary revenue earners for poor nations and from this regards, they are contributing towards the development of a poor country.
+It is often seen that a middle-aged skilled professional often come back to his home country and contribute even more from the experience he has gathered through working in a rich nation.